luizbgomide/sovereign/spells.md

 A creature may spend its [Main Action](/combat#main-action) to attempt a [Physical](/rules#physical) save to throw off the curse, but on a failure, the curse remains for the rest of the [Turn](/rules#turn).
 If the creature has fewer HD than the caster has levels, a single failed save means the curse lasts indefinitely, until dispelled or until the caster releases them.

 #### Fear
-A wave of numbing terror sweeps over all enemies of the caster within forty feet.
+A wave of numbing terror sweeps over all enemies of the caster within 40ft.

 They must immediately make a [Mental](/rules#mental) save, with failure causing flight.
 Those who succeed at the check suffer one point of damage per caster level from demoralization and despair, with those brought to zero HP instead regaining 1 HP and fleeing.

 This spell has no effect on creatures that feel no fear.

 #### Magic Bomb
-A flattened disc of tremendous heat, sound, and shock is triggered at a visible point within fifty feet per caster level, erupting in a twenty-foot radius eight feet in height.
+A flattened disc of tremendous heat, sound, and shock is triggered at a visible point within 50ft per caster level, erupting in a 20ft radius 8ft height.

 Everything within the area suffers `1d8` damage from flame, concussion, and sonic shock per caster level, with an [Evasion](/rules#evasion) save for half.
-If used in a space less than 40 feet in width, the explosion is channeled through adjacent spaces and passages for an additional `1d6` x 10 feet.
+If used in a space less than 40ft in width, the explosion is channeled through adjacent spaces and passages for an additional `1d6` x 10ft.

 #### Magic Wall
 The caster must form some sort of line as part of this spell’s invocation, either with dropped powders or a trace drawn in the dirt or a more permanent inlay into a floor.
 The caster can make such a line as part of a [Move Action](/combat#move-action, tracing it out or scattering powder as they go.
-The line itself may be no longer than twenty feet per caster level, and may be straight or curved as the caster wishes.
+The line itself may be no longer than 20ft per caster level, and may be straight or curved as the caster wishes.

 Once it has been drawn, Magic Wall empowers the line with the ability to ward off a particular target and prevent them or their powers from crossing or being made to cross the line, as if it were a physical wall.
 The caster can nominate any kind of target to be warded that could be distinguished without need for knowing their thoughts, such as “humans” or “non-humans” or “men wearing the livery of the baron”.

-The barrier extends a hundred feet upward and ten feet downward and blocks any attack or magical power used by those warded.
+The barrier extends 100ft upward and 10ft downward and blocks any attack or magical power used by those warded.
 If the excluded creatures are attacked or targeted by powers from the other side of the barrier, however, the entire field shatters.
 The barrier lasts until dispelled, the caster drops it, or until one hour has passed per caster level.

 #### Message
 This spell calls forth a floating set of colored glass chimes.
 The caster alone may strike them, producing sounds of great subtlety and clarity.
 The caster may allow anyone within ten miles per level to hear the music, or may make it inaudible to anyone save specific targets within range.

 Such is the expressiveness of the chimes that those who hear them instantly understands the caster’s desired message, however abstract.
-If the caster strikes the chimes violently as a [Main Action](/combat#main-action), they shatter them, causing a deafening clamor that does `3d6` damage to all non-deaf targets within forty feet except for the caster.
+If the caster strikes the chimes violently as a [Main Action](/combat#main-action), they shatter them, causing a deafening clamor that does `3d6` damage to all non-deaf targets within 40ft except for the caster.

 The chimes persist until shattered or the [Turn](/rules#turn) ends.

 #### Passwall
 The caster touches a solid non-magical barrier when casting this spell.
-A 10 foot cube of the barrier then becomes perfectly transparent on the caster’s side, allowing them to see and hear whatever lies on the other side as if it were well-lit and visible.
+A 10ft cube of the barrier then becomes perfectly transparent on the caster’s side, allowing them to see and hear whatever lies on the other side as if it were well-lit and visible.

 Optionally, the caster may make the barrier insubstantial for one round per caster level, allowing anyone to pass or shoot through it from either side.
 The barrier always appears solid and opaque from the other side, even while the caster is peering through.
 If someone is caught within the barrier when it becomes solid again, they’re spat out on the nearest clear side and suffer `2d10` damage.